cwarden45/DTC_Scripts/Dante_Labs/README.md

 ![paying for positive review](require_5star_review_for_500dollars.PNG)

-For example, I think that could be intrepreted as a bribe by some.
+For example, I think that could be interpreted as a bribe by some.

 **In terms of the sciencific problems**: